 Can Waste-to-Energy be part of the new sustainable world?
 Can the sector deliver on carbon emission savings or even removal?
 And what role will it play in a fully circular economy and climate neutral society?

-The event will discuss the current climate contributions of the Waste-to-Energy sector and will present three projections for further reduction potentials achievable with the integration of Carbon Capture Use & Storage (CCUS).
+The event discussed the current climate contributions of the Waste-to-Energy sector and presented three projections for further reduction potentials achievable with the integration of Carbon Capture Use & Storage (CCUS).

-A new concept for a Waste-to-Energy facility will also be presented.
+A new concept for a Waste-to-Energy facility was also presented.
 A plant which is not only essential to treat the large fractions of non-recyclable waste generated by our society, but is able to combine multiple technologies together into a fully functional integrated resource recovery facility.

-Finally, the necessary steps in policymaking, funding and enabling conditions will be addressed.
-The participants will also have an opportunity to discuss with experts that have first-hand experience implementing real-life CCU and CCS projects.
+Finally, the necessary steps in policymaking, funding and enabling conditions were addressed.
+The participants also had the opportunity to discuss with experts that have first-hand experience implementing real-life CCU and CCS projects.

 Welcome by Ella Stengler, Managing Director of CEWEP and Patrick Clerens Secretary General of ESWET

 You can also watch the full recording of the event: